ole1986/wp-ispconfig3/readme.txt

 == Changelog ==

 = 1.3.4 =
-* Fixed active/deactive action in Websites menu
+* Fixed activate/deactivate action in Websites menu
+* Amended php files to match PSR-2 coding standard

 = 1.3.3 =
 * support for passing arguments in shortcode (allow for execution from filters/hooks)